 To use the Your Phone Companion App to text:

 You can also access pictures you’ve taken with your phone.
-You can’t send them, but you can see them.
+You can’t send them with Your Phone Companion, but you can see them.
+If you’re using Windows 11 and Phone Link, you’ll be able to see and send media files.

 4. Chrome Extension

 If you are a Gmail user, you can use a Chrome extension called “Send Your Email to SMS (text)” to send text from your email.
-It’s a nice little app that allows you to send ten messages for free each month.
-If you do more than that, you need to upgrade to an unlimited plan for about $55 a month.
+It’s a nice little app that allows you to send 10 messages for free each month.
+If you do more than that, you need to upgrade to an unlimited plan for about $50 a month.
 For a small business, this could be a way to send messages to your customers.
+The premium version also gives you a dedicated phone number.

 5. Free Websites